Oklahoma Cannabis Law

 What Is the Residency Requirement for an Oklahoma Medical Marijuana Commercial License?

 In order to obtain an Oklahoma Medical Marijuana Commercial License, it is crucial to meet the residency requirement.
 According to Oklahoma Cannabis Business Attorney Jesse Kovacs, you must either be an Oklahoma resident for the two years leading up to your application date or have lived in the state for five continuous years at some point within the last 25 years.
 This is particularly important for individuals who may have recently moved away for college but have lived in Oklahoma for a significant period of time prior to that.
-For more valuable information on this topic and other related matters, visit the OK Cannabis Law Office's website at oklahomamedicalmarijuana.attorney.
+For more valuable information on this topic and other related matters, visit 420.Law's website at oklahomamedicalmarijuana.attorney.
 Read more »

 Is It Possible to Change an Oklahoma Medical Marijuana Business License into a Different Type?

 In this blog post, Cannabis Business Attorney Jesse Kovacs addresses a common question regarding Oklahoma medical marijuana business licenses.
 He explains that it is not possible to change the type of license once it is obtained.
 Whether it's a grow, processor, or dispensary license, it will remain as such and cannot be converted into another type.
 Kovacs advises individuals looking to obtain a license to make sure they choose the right type from the start.
 He also mentions that until the moratorium on new licenses is lifted by OMMA in 2026, obtaining a license will have to be done on the open market.
-For more helpful information, visit the OK Cannabis Law Office website.
+For more helpful information, visit 420.Law website.
 Read more »

 What Happens If I Miss My OMMA Application Renewal Date?